ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``boundary.particle_lo`` and ``boundary.particle_hi`` (`2 strings` for 2D, `3 strings` for 3D)
     Options are:
     * ``Periodic``: Particles leaving the boundary will re-enter from the opposite boundary.
 The field boundary condition must be consistenly set to periodic and both lower and upper boundaries must be periodic.
+    * ``Reflecting``: Particles leaving the boundary are reflected from the boundary back into the domain.
+When ``boundary.reflect_all_velocities`` is false, the sign of only the normal velocity is changed, otherwise the sign of all velocities are changed.

+* ``boundary.reflect_all_velocities`` (`bool`) optional (default `false`)
+    For a reflecting boundary condition, this flags whether the sign of only the normal velocity is changed or all velocities.

 .. _running-cpp-parameters-parallelization: